narukoshin/custom-bruteforce/README.md

       value: admin

 # Adding error message if the password is incorrect
-# p.s. this will be ignored if you will add on_pass option
+# p.s.
+This will be ignored if you add on_pass option
 on_fail:
     message: incorrect password
     status_code: 401 # default value is 0